alvik48/bmark/readme.md

 Go to: [Bmark.start](#bmarkstart), [Bmark.stop](#bmarkstop), [Bmark.reset](#bmarkreset), [Bmark.getElapsed](#bmarkgetelapsedformat).

+`Bmark` class constructor accepts input object.
+You can pass next options:
+  - `options.throwErrors<Boolean>`: if set to false, `Bmark` instance will not throw any errors.
+Default: `true`.

 All methods except `bmark.getElapsed()` returns current instance so you can chain method calls if you want.
 For example:

 ```js